-First Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago
+1st-Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago

 Asked whether the current nationwide shortage of organ donations could limit how many eligible COVID-19 patients can receive a lung transplant, Bharat says he's optimistic that if the need grows, the medical community will find strategies to expand the donor pool.

-He says currently, fewer than 15% of donor lung offers are accepted and used for clinical transplantation.
+He says less than 15% of donor lung offers are accepted and used for clinical transplantation.
 The low acceptance rate is due in part to rejection of lungs that are damaged, but Bharat says a technique known as ex vivo lung perfusion can be used to repair some of those organs.

 "I think once we have the need, we'll figure out a way to serve those patients," he says.

-Even the set of lungs offered for his patient did not meet standards until after the Northwestern team spent two-and-a-half days working to repair it until it was "of exceptional quality for transplant," Bharat says.
+Even the set of lungs offered for his patient did not meet standards until after the Northwestern team spent 2 1/2 days working to repair it until it was "of exceptional quality for transplant," Bharat says.

-The medical team at Northwestern will be continuing to closely follow the transplant patient, doing all they can to ensure her successful recovery, he says.
+The medical team at Northwestern will continue to closely follow the transplant patient, doing all they can to ensure her recovery, he says.

 This story is part of NPR's reporting partnership with Illinois Public Media and Kaiser Health News.